hilmanski/freeStuffDev/readme.md

 MIT License

 ## Rules
-Only accept free stuff or free trial at least 1 Year.
+- Only accept free stuff or free trial at least 1 Year.
+- We're not accepting language/framework specific tools.
+For example: "themes for hugo" or "javascript library"

 ## Contribute
 Want to add new stuff?